camera-mc-dev/mc_reconstruction/README.md

 `mc_reconstruction` supplies the following tools:

   - `occTrack`: Given a set of calibrated image sources, where each source supplies binary mask images, this is a demonstration tool for how to make use of the occupancy map and occupancy tracker classes.
 The tool will perform basic tracking of the masked out objects in the scene on a ground plane.
-  - `trackSparsePoses`: This uses and OccupancyMap and an OccupancyTracker to resolve the cross-camera associations and track detected people through a scene, where the person detections come from a sparse-pose detector such as OpenPose, AlphaPose, etc.
+  - `trackSparsePoses`: This uses an OccupancyMap and an OccupancyTracker to resolve the cross-camera associations and track detected people through a scene, where the person detections come from a sparse-pose detector such as OpenPose, AlphaPose, etc.
+  - `trackPoses`: More generic version of `trackSparsePoses` designed for use with sparse poses but also dense pose / segmentation sources.
   - `fuseSparsePoses`: Once you have resolved the cross-camera associations and tracked people through a scene using `trackSparsePoses`, this will perform 3D pose fusion of the individual people in each frame.
+  - `timeAlign`: This special tool was used to time align marker based motion capture data with video for CAMERA's BioCV dataset (Coming Soon!)
+  - rendering tools:
+    - `renderSparsePose`: Draws sparse pose detections over the images.
     - `projectMocap`: Tool to project `.c3d` motion capture data into calibrated camera images.
 The tool can handle multiple files, but there must be only one track with any given name.
     - `compareMocap`: Tool to project multiple `.c3d` motion capture files into calibrated camera images.
 Can handle multiple files that have the tracks with the same names.
+    - `renderOpenSim`: Tool to project an opensim model onto image data.
+Particularly useful in conjunction with `mc_opensim`

+Full documentation of each tool, including algorithmic insights, are available.

+## Common use cases

+### 3D reconstruction of OpenPose detections.

+  1) Capture calibrated and synchronised multi-camera video of your scene.
+For example, see the BioCV dataset. `mc_core` provides tools for calibrating a network of cameras.
+  2) Run OpenPose on each camera view, producing a directory of `.json` files for each view.
+  3) Run `trackSparsePoses` to resolve cross-camera person identities between camera views.
+  4) Run `fuseSparsePoses` to reconstruct the sparse poses in 3D
+  5) Render the output using one or more tools
+  6) use `mc_opensim` to process the fused poses with OpenSim

 ## Documentation